rawscholar-engineering/rawscholar-blog/content/blog/ueas-international-and-eu-scholarship-scheme.md

 Concerned about the IELTS?
 Take a free demo class with Leverage Live Experts to learn the best ways to ace the exam in one sitting!

 That's all there is to know about the International & EU Scholarship Program.
 Scholarships are extremely competitive because they have such a high value in an Indian student's study abroad journey.
 Do you want to study in the United Kingdom in September?
-Then give one of our Leverage Edu experts a call and get end-to-end help with your application!
+Then give one of our rawscholar experts a call and get end-to-end help with your application!